MarkusEicher/PeerCoachingCompanion/README.md

 ### Why does this project exist?

 My name is Markus Eicher and I am currently in training to become a Peer Worker in the Healthcare sector.
 I want to get accredited to be allowed to work with people going through a health crisis or another personal problem.
-During my training with myPeer.ch I found out, that having enough practice in leading coaching sessions is crucial to become proficient in the field.
+During my training with <a href="https://www.mypeer.ch/" onclick="window.open(this.href,'_blank');return false;">myPeer.ch</a>, I found out, that having enough practice in leading coaching sessions is crucial to become proficient in the field.
 This is why I have created this project.
 Being able to practice at any time, without having to worry about finding a partner to do so, will be a big benefit for all learners in this field.

 While it is not an easy goal to achieve, I still won't miss to try to do it.
 I am commited to do my part.
 Be it as contributor or as maintainer, enabling others that are more proficient in coding than myself.